California-based SolFocus shines at generating renewable energy with sophisticated, reliable solar panels.

 That’s where actuators come in.
 Stand next to a SolFocus panel and you’ll notice that the array of 4×7 panels constantly readjust their position to maximize the yield, tilting every so often up or down, left or right.
 Like a robotic ballet moving to its own muted hum, each CPV panel is steered by a linear and a rotary drive in the back to stay pointed within 0.1 degree of the sun’s incoming rays.
 While regular PV panels do not require tracking the sun, and they have optimal efficiency at a broader range (one to three degrees) of pointing accuracy, CPV panels are much more sophisticated installations that provide much greater panel efficiency (29 percent) with a relatively small footprint.

-What’s more, 97 percent of the glass and aluminium used in SolFocus panels is recyclable, further reducing the environmental footprint of the technology.
+What’s more, 97 percent of the glass and aluminum used in SolFocus panels is recyclable, further reducing the environmental footprint of the technology.
 As a modular system, CPV farms can range from several hundred kilowatts to more than 50 megawatts in capacity.
 SolFocus systems are already up and running in 13 countries around the world, from the United States (the Hawaiian island of Kona as well as California and Colorado) to Crete and all the way to Saudi Arabia, Malaysia and Australia.

 “Hot and dry locations with plenty of direct sunlight are the type of environment where CPV outperforms other technologies,” says Jensen.
 Most CPV systems are also in remote locations where regular maintenance is a chore; it involves sending out a truck to make sure that wild temperature swings, high winds and the onslaught of corrosive sea breezes or dust particles have not damaged the mechanical parts.
 Misalignments due to faulty tracking or, worse, downtime for repairs to the mechanical system can be costly.